-The work is run by researchers at Chalmers Data and IT in collaboration with Tyréns, Digital Twin Cities Centre and Universeum.
+The work is run by researchers at Chalmers Computer Science and Engineering in collaboration with Tyréns, Digital Twin Cities Centre and Universeum.
 It will focus on:

 - Mapping needs and resources.

 - Modeling of data.

 - Representation of data.

 - Implementation of user study for final test version.

-- The goals in work package 4 include:

 - Mapping and testing of resources.

 - A prototype (test version).

 - Workshop for evaluation of design concepts.

-- Scientific article I:

-- Visualization of design concepts.
+- Scientific article I: Visualization of design concepts.

 - Scientific article II: User Evaluation.